alexlurvey/form-manager/README.md

 When writing your markup the `id` of the input element must be the full path to the field.

 That's everything needed to get started.
-Call buildForm with true to turn on dev mode and log your form object on each change `buildForm(true)`.
+Call buildForm with true to turn on dev mode and log your form object on each change `buildForm(fields, true)`.

 ## API